Zip Pay - Terms and Conditions

 - email it to an email address we tell you.

-Unless stated otherwise, if we need to give you a document or notice we can do so by:
+Unless stated otherwise, and subject to the requirements of any applicable law or industry code, if we need to give you a document or notice we can do so by:

 - delivering it to you personally; or